 #5 You will need a business tax license

-Running your own business brings a whole lot of new challenges and red tape that needs to be negotiated.
+Running your own business brings many new challenges and red tape that needs to be negotiated.

-If you were working for an employer, they are tasked with handling your tax contribution which is taken from your salary.
-But if you run your own personal trainer business, the onus is now on you.
+If you were working for an employer, they are tasked with handling your tax contribution, which is taken from your salary.
+But the onus is now on you if you run your own personal trainer business.

-And then, throughout the year, you need to make note of all the income brought in from your personal training services.
-This allows you to make quarterly tax payments without having to pay a huge lump sum at the end of the financial year.
+And then, throughout the year, you need to note all the income brought in from your personal training services.
+This allows you to make quarterly tax payments without paying a huge lump sum at the end of the financial year.

-Now taxes are something that you might struggle with and in that case, it might make sense to make use of a professional to help you along, especially starting out.
-Once you know how it all works, you can handle tax each quarter on your own.
+Now taxes are something that you might struggle with and in that case, it might make sense to use a professional to help you along, especially starting out.
+Once you know how it all works, you can handle quarterly tax independently.

 #6 Draw up the necessary forms

-You are going to need a bunch of forms ready for when you sign up your first client.
+You will need many forms ready for when you sign up for your first client.
 These include

 - Liability waiver forms